Neuw84/RAKE-Java/README.md

 ```

-Then The CValue can be processed then.....
+Then RAKE can be processed then.....

 ```java